oils-for-unix/oils/doc/variables.md

       ssh $USER@$HOST ls -l
     }

-This is so you don't have to worry about `var` being redefined by `source`.
-In contrast, a `const` can't be redefined because it can't be mutated.
+This is so you don't have to worry about `var` being redefined by code in `source mylib.sh`.
+A `const` can't be redefined, because it can't be mutated.

-Putting mutable globals in a dictionary will prevent them from being redefined:
+Note that putting mutable globals in a dictionary will prevent them from being
+redefined:

     const G = {
       mystate = 0